Probate Q&A Series

 Apply the Law

 North Carolina estates are supervised through the Clerk of Superior Court in the county where the estate is administered.
 The executor/personal representative has the duty to gather estate assets, account for them, and distribute them according to the will after required steps are completed.
-If someone (including a surviving spouse) is believed to be holding estate property, North Carolina law allows an estate proceeding that can require that person to be examined and can result in an order to deliver property back to the estate for proper distribution.
+If someone (including a surviving spouse) is believed to be holding estate property, North Carolina law provides procedures that may require that person to be examined and may result in an order affecting possession or title to property so the estate can be properly administered.
 When the will beneficiary is a minor, distribution often requires an approved adult recipient or a court-approved method of holding the property for the child.

 Key Requirements